byterubpay/byterub-site/_posts/2019-08-17-logs-for-the-Community-meeting-held-on-2019-08-17.md

 **\<sgp\_>** Hello everyone, welcome back to the typical meeting schedule
 **\<sgp\_>** 0.
 Introduction
-**\<sgp\_>** We would like to welcome everyone to this Monero Community Workgroup Meeting!
+**\<sgp\_>** We would like to welcome everyone to this ByteRub Community Workgroup Meeting!
 **\<sgp\_>** Link to agenda on GitHub: https://github.com/byterubpay/meta/issues/382
-**\<sgp\_>** Monero Community meetings are a discussion place for anything going on in the Monero Community, including other Monero workgroups.
+**\<sgp\_>** ByteRub Community meetings are a discussion place for anything going on in the ByteRub Community, including other ByteRub workgroups.
 We use meetings to encourage the community to share ideas and provide support.
 **\<sgp\_>** 1.
 Greetings
 **\<JOhNKmus>** Hello
 **\<rehrar>** hi